rebelsky/sams-assorted-musings-reflections/forgetting-musings.md

 Forgetting what I've written
 ============================

 *Warning!
-This is one of the musings best classified as "whiny"."
+This is one of the musings best classified as "whiny".*

 The other day, I was making plans for how to work with graders this semester.
 Then I remembered a conversation with a colleague last